The Human Catapult Project

 What Is It?

 Enlarge picture Our human catapult system was designed to launch BASE jumpers more than 20' vertically and 50' horizontally over the edge of a bridge during a BASE jump, but it's also been used to hurl "normal" people into lakes and other bodies of water.
-Enlarge picture It utilizes a 120 gallon steel air tank controlled by a 2" ball valve to force air into a Ø10" x 22" pneumatic cylinder.
-When pressurized, the pneumatic cylinder forces the 12' long truss section to rotate 70° before being dampened with an adjustable air cushion.
-Our catapult has been thoroughly ground tested by repeatedly launching 150-200 lb. sand bags.
+Enlarge picture Our system utilizes a 120 gallon steel air tank controlled by a 2" ball valve to force air into a Ø10" x 22" pneumatic cylinder.
+When pressurized, the pneumatic cylinder forces a 12' long truss section to rotate 70° before being dampened with an adjustable air cushion.
+Our catapult was initially ground tested by repeatedly launching 150-200 lb. sand bags.
 Hundreds of successful human test launches into a lake were performed in the summer of 2012 and 2013.
 We're also exploring other methods to softly launch people over dry land.
-At Bridge Day 2012 and 2013 our catapult system launched 65+ excited BASE jumpers over the 876' tall New River Gorge Bridge.
+At Bridge Day 2012 and 2013, our catapult system launched 65+ excited BASE jumpers over the 876' tall New River Gorge Bridge.
 Even the most experienced BASE jumpers with decades of parachuting experience were visibly nervous before being launched over the third tallest bridge in the USA.
-Subaru is our main sponsor this year.
+Subaru was our main sponsor.

 Can I rent or buy it?
 Is the design available?

 Further information on renting or purchasing our human catapult system can be obtained by downloading this document (also shown at right).
-Our catapult is available for rent or purchase and it can be shipped anywhere in the USA.
+It can be shipped anywhere in the USA for rentals.
 It can be used to launch your best friends into a lake, swimming pool, airbag, or landing ramp.
 If you're a jumper, it can be used to launch parachutists over a bridge, cliff, or building.
 If you'd like to build your own catapult, our well-documented design (Solidworks CAD files, drawings, part specs, prices, online links, calculations) is available at a reasonable rate.
-The following document provides further information on purchasing our catapult design plans:

-If you're interested, we'll work up a short rental contract that will mainly be used to list what is expected of each other.
+If you're interested in a rental, we'll work up a short contract that will mainly be used to list what is expected of each other.
 You'll need a body of water 10' deep (minimum) and I'll need to be able to back my trailer up close to the launch site.
 The launch site should be level and less than 10' vertically from the catapult to the water level.
 Our system will launch people around 20' high and 50' from the front of the catapult.
 We can launch all day long with breaks for lunch/dinner if needed.
+A normal day of launching will afford 20 people to be launched every hour.
 We can provide life vests and launch as many people as you want for 6-8 hours.
 Everyone will be required to sign our waiver.

 We've finally finished two videos that documents the construction, testing, and human launches from our catapult system at Bridge Day and Maple Lake.
 The first video (upper left) is 19+ minutes, showing more catapult assembly, launches, and dialogue.
 The second video (upper right) is condensed into eight minutes.
 Enjoy.